appendix. using nat instances

-the private subnet associated with the route table transmits traffic to the public subnet's NAT instance according to the route policy.
-NAT instance then forwards the traffic to the internet gateway.
-The IP address used for communication with the internet gateway is the public IP address of the NAT instance.
-Therefore, the NAT instance must be created in a public subnet, have a public IP address associated with it, and be able to communicate with the Internet.
+The private subnet, connected to the routing table, sends traffic to the NAT instance in the public subnet based on the routing policy.
+The NAT instance then forwards the traffic to the internet gateway.
+The IP used for communication with the internet gateway is the NAT instance's public IP.
+Therefore, the NAT instance must be created in a public subnet, with a public IP attached and internet access enabled.

-After creating private and public subnets, configure the route tables.
+Create private and public subnets, and configure the routing tables.

 -

 Create private and public subnets.
-For details, refer to Create and manage subnet.
+For detailed instructions, refer to Create and manage subnets.

 -

-Configure route tables for the private and public subnets.
-For details, refer to Create and manage route table.
+Configure the routing tables for the private and public subnets.
+Ensure that the subnets are correctly connected to the routing tables based on their use.
+For detailed instructions, refer to Create and manage route tables.

-Create a NAT instance in the public subnet and associate a public IP.
+Create a NAT instance in the public subnet and attach the public IP.

 -